stacklane/docs/🗄/Article/models/types.md

 # User Profile {#profile}

-User profiles are only relevant and available when [user related](/🗄/Article/settings/users.md)functionality is enabled.
+User profiles are only relevant and available when [user related](/🗄/Article/settings/users.md) functionality is enabled.
 They may either be a top level type or [contained](/🗄/Article/models/containers.md).

 Learn more about [user scripting](/🗄/Article/scripting/users.md).